BlueBrain/Currentscape/README.md

 ### Showing all absolute currents

-By putting "show":{"all_currents": True} in the config file, two subplots showing all the positive and negative currents are added at the bottom of the figure.
+By putting `"show":{"all_currents": True}` in the config file, two subplots showing all the positive and negative currents are added at the bottom of the figure.
-The currents can be displayed as stackplots by putting "current":{"stackplot": True} in the config, or as lines, by putting "current":{"stackplot": False} in the config.
+The currents can be displayed as stackplots by putting `"current":{"stackplot": True}` in the config, or as lines, by putting `"current":{"stackplot": False}` in the config.
 In case they are displayed with lines, while using patterns for the current shares, the lines will be displayed with styles (dashed, dotted, etc.).
 In such a case, the number of line styles should be equal to the number of patterns (which they are, by default).
 Keep this in mind when changing either the line styles or the patterns.

 ### Using legacy methods

-You can use currentscape legacy methods by setting "currentscape": {"legacy_method": True} in the config.
+You can use currentscape legacy methods by setting `"currentscape": {"legacy_method": True}` in the config.
-If you want to show all currents with a stackplot, you can also use its legacy method by setting "current": {"legacy_method": True} in the config.
+If case you are displaying absolute currents with a stackplot, you can also use its legacy method by setting `"current": {"legacy_method": True}` in the config.
-The legacy methods can take longer to compute, take more memory during computation and the legacy barplot method (used when "pattern": {"use": True}, or when both "current": {"stackplot": True} and "show": {"all_currents": True}) has a bad display when the figure is saved in the pdf format.
+The legacy methods can take longer to compute, take more memory during computation and the legacy barplot method (used when `"pattern": {"use": True}`, or when both `"current": {"stackplot": True}` and `"show": {"all_currents": True}`) has a bad display when the figure is saved in the pdf format.

 However, these methods can be useful to display the main features of the plots, without having the details blurred by e.g. low resolution.

 ### Showing ionic concentrations

-You can plot the ionic concentrations in a subplot at the bottom of the figure by passing your ionic concentration data to the main function: plot_currentscape(voltage, currents, config, ions), and by passing the ion names to the config under: "ions":{"names":your_list}.
+You can plot the ionic concentrations in a subplot at the bottom of the figure by passing your ionic concentration data to the main function: `plot_currentscape(voltage, currents, config, ions)`, and by passing the ion names to the config under: `"ions":{"names":your_list}`.
 Note that, as for the currents, the ion names should correspond to the ion data (i.e. be listed in the same order).

 ### Showing overall contribution pie charts

-By setting "show":{"total_contribution": True} in the configuration, two pie charts are added at the bottom of the figure, each showing the overall contribution of each current over the whole simulation, one for the outward currents, and the other one for the inward currents.
+By setting `"show":{"total_contribution": True}` in the configuration, two pie charts are added at the bottom of the figure, each showing the overall contribution of each current over the whole simulation, one for the outward currents, and the other one for the inward currents.

 ### Examples